Anthurium scherzerianum Indoor Care; Watering, Light, Soil, Propagation & Problems

 Watering

-Confirm that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the Flamingo Flower.
+Confirm that the pot has a drainage hole and the soil is free-draining to prevent waterlogging which can lead to root-rot and death of the plant.
+Avoid wetting the foliage to reduce fungal diseases.

 Light Requirements